 There are few things more devastating to a gardener in spring than to find out the dozens (or even hundreds) of flower bulbs they spent hours planting in the fall have disappeared from their garden, a victim of the winter appetite of some rodent.

-But, this does not have to happen to you.
+However, this does not have to happen to you.
 You can take steps to protect flower bulbs from hungry critters.
-With just a little extra effort, you will not have to worry any longer if your spring bulbs will make it through the winter.
+With just a little extra effort, you will not have to worry any longer about whether your spring bulbs will make it through the winter.

 What Animals Are You Protecting Bulbs From?